beefsack/board-game-collection/README.md

 ---

-## Known gaps (deliberate)
+## Known gaps

-These are documented shortcuts — things intentionally omitted to keep scope reasonable for a portfolio project:
+Deliberate shortcuts taken to keep scope manageable:

-- **No JWT refresh tokens** — tokens expire after 1 hour; users re-authenticate.
+- **No JWT refresh tokens** - tokens expire after 1 hour; users re-authenticate.
-- **No auth rate limiting** — login/register endpoints are unprotected against brute force.
+- **No auth rate limiting** - login/register endpoints are unprotected against brute force.
-- **Images served via API pods** — not via CDN or direct MinIO public URL.
+- **Images served via API pods** - not via CDN or direct MinIO public URL.
-- **No pod resource requests/limits** — workloads are unconstrained on the cluster.
+- **No pod resource requests/limits** - workloads are unconstrained on the cluster.
-- **No structured logging or observability** — stdout only; no Prometheus/Grafana/tracing.
+- **No structured logging or observability** - stdout only; no Prometheus/Grafana/tracing.
-- **Admin promotion via raw SQL** — `UPDATE users SET role = 'ADMIN' WHERE email = '...'`
+- **Admin promotion via raw SQL** - `UPDATE users SET role = 'ADMIN' WHERE email = '...'`
-- **No image resizing/thumbnails** — originals are stored and served as-is.
+- **No image resizing/thumbnails** - originals are stored and served as-is.